 If a child feels unwell or has a temperature we will try to contact the parents so that the child may be taken home.
 The child will wait in the foyer until the parent arrives for collection.
-If the child is not well enough to sit in the foyer one of the support staff will stay with him or her and a camp bed is available if necessary.
+If the child is not well enough to sit in the foyer one of the support staff will stay with him or her.